Rei-SwitchBot/faq/en-us/Contact Sensor.md

 2．Make sure SwitchBot Contact Sensor and SwitchBot Hub series have been added to your App.

-3．Please follow the steps below to turn on the Cloud Service for your SwitchBot Contact Sensor:
+3．Please follow the steps below to turn on the Third-party Service for your SwitchBot Contact Sensor:
 Launch the SwitchBot App.
 Tap the relevant SwitchBot Contact Sensor.
 Tap the gear icon at the top right.
-In the Settings screen, tap "Cloud Services".
+In the Settings screen, tap "Third-party Services".
-Turn on the "Cloud Services" in the Settings screen and connect it to the SwitchBot Hub product associated with your account.
+Turn on the "Third-party Services" in the Settings screen and connect it to the SwitchBot Hub product associated with your account.

 4．Method 1: Please follow the steps below to integrate via the Alexa App.